microsoft/rushstack.io-website/docs/api/node-core-library.filesystem.deletefile.md

 ## FileSystem.deleteFile() method

 Deletes a file.
 Can optionally throw if the file doesn't exist.
-Behind the scenes it uses `fs.unlinkSync()`<!-- -->.
+Behind the scenes it uses `fs.unlinkSync()`.

 <b>Signature:</b>